LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from
+This Code of Conduct is adapted from the [C